 We invite you to go to our budget hotel page and review your 2018 Spring Break lodging options.

 If you feel like getting funky and paying next-to-nothing for your Mazatlan Spring Break lodging, check out the Funky Monkey Hostel by clicking here or on Facebook, a massively well-reviewed hostel right in the heart of Mazatlan!

-A note about hotel occupancy rates: Mazatlan is an extremely popular beach destination throughout the month of April and these budget hotels fill up quickly, especially if your 2017 Spring Break is earlier in the season and overlaps with Easter Week and / or International Motorcycle Week.
+A note about hotel occupancy rates: Mazatlan is an extremely popular beach destination throughout the Winter, and these budget hotels fill up quickly, especially if your 2018 Spring Break is earlier in the season.

 If you really want to score one of these value-priced rooms, the time to book is whenever you are reading this!

 It is only natural to want to share your Spring Break experiences with friends in real time via social media and other electronic communication.

 But let's cut to the chase: your parents are going to worry about you whether you take Spring Break in Mazatlan or somewhere boring like Miami Beach or South Padre Island -- and they need to be reassured that you are safe!

 One of the most common objections that parents raise about proposed Spring Breaks anywhere in Mexico are based -- conciously or unconciously -- upon the mistaken notion that their beloved young college student will have fallen into a bottomless black hole of non-telecommunication.
 Nothing could be furher from the truth!